sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/222_2_exec_and_execPopulate_in_Mongoose.md

 ## `exec` function in Mongoose (222)
 Created Friday 19 May 2023 at 11:50 pm

+Note - `exec` is not needed generally.
+It's used only when query building is complex or calls have to be optimized (number of calls, or amount of data wise).
+Using `exec` from the get-go may be a sign of bad code.

+### What is `exec`
 By default, the query methods (`find*`), or query helper methods (`.populate`, `.select`) all return a "Mongoose query object" - which is just the query built to be executed, i.e. the DB trip is still not made.
 Example:
 ```js
 Book.findById(23); // no trip made